RHTE-2023-Edge-Lab/RHTE-2023-Edge-Lab.github.io/content/esp8266-in/test.md

 mosquitto_sub -t esp8266-in -h ${LOAD_BALANCER_URL} -p 1883 -u admin -P public
 ```

+Place an RFID tag on the reader.
 You should see similar results as the following screenshot:

 ![PlatformIO result](/images/platformIO-esp-test.png)